course-details-portlet

 Learning methods and activities

 Lectures (4 hours), exercises (2 hours per week) and laboratory work.
-As part of the compulsory laboratory course includes a mandatory (subject specific) safety lecture.
-Attendance required to access the laboratory.
-Normally this will take place in the week before the lab-exercises start.
-Information about the time-schedule of the required activities during the semester will be announced by the course coordinator at the beginning of the semester on Blackboard.
+As part of the compulsory laboratory course includes a mandatory safety lecture.
+Information about the time-schedule of the required activities during the semester will be announced by the course coordinator at the beginning of the semester.
 The laboratory course and 50% of the exercises have to be approved before the final examination.
-Also, attendance at the HMS lecture is compulsory.
+Also, completion of the HMS lecture is compulsory.

 Expected work load in the course is 200-225 hours.